How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 • Loss of dependent child status

-You have 60 days to sign up after your qualifying event.
+You’ve got 60 days to sign up after any of these qualifying events.

-Don’t wait too long or you might miss out!
+Don’t let too much time pass or you could miss out!

 Comparing COBRA with Marketplace Plans